mtcute/mtcute/README.md

 ## Installation

-MTCute is currently only published in my private NPM registry.
+mtcute is currently only published in my private NPM registry.

 You can install it by running: